WHAT HAPPENS AFTER THE UNIVERSITIES ARE ALLOCATED?

 There is an updated list with all the former students by destination available here Former students by destination - Google Drive.

-Do not hesitate to contact them in case you need some tips about the accommodation abroad, the courses in the host university, the transportation, the general experience abroad etc..
+Don't hesitate to get in touch with them for tips about accommodation abroad, the courses in the host university, the transportation, the general experience of living in a different country, etc..

 Our mobility tips

-- Make digital records of your important documents /or photocopies (passport, letter of acceptance, travel ticket)
+- Make digital records and/or photocopies of your important documents (passport, letter of acceptance, travel ticket)

-- Check the expiring date and conditions of use of your credit card abroad
+- Check the expiration date and conditions of use of your credit card abroad

 - Get some local currency before leaving